PLOS/Dockerfiles/README.md

 Requirements
 ------------
-This requires the 'envoy' project and follows its conventions.
+This requires the [Docker Envoy](https://github.com/jonocodes/envoy) project and follows its conventions.

 Quick Start